School-of-Life-Project/Portal/README.md

 - When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).
 - When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.
+- When compiling Portal for mobile platforms, the Textbook Viewer does not work correctly.

 ## Architecture